HG-1 83mm Burr Set

 Inevitably you heard the same advice from anyone who’s been bitten by the coffee bug.
 Don’t buy a grinder with blades, buy one with burrs.
-Whirlybird style grinders use sets of blades to haphazardly chop coffee beans.
+Whirlybird style grinders haphazardly chop coffee beans.
 The resulting grounds vary wildly in terms of size.
 Some granules are big, some small, and some in-between.
-When brewing this hodge-podge of coffee mayhem, some coffee is over extracted, some under, and again some in-between.
+When brewing this hodge-podge of coffee mayhem, some coffee becomes over extracted, some under, and some in-between.
 This isn’t something you look for in a cup of coffee.

 Pint Sized Professional

 At the heart of any grinder are the burrs and we’ve chosen one of the best sets in the world to use in the HG-1.
 We’ve built our grinder around Mazzer’s conical burr set which can be found in their acclaimed Robur series of grinders.
 The burrs come in two sizes, a 71mm version more commonly found in the United States, and an 83mm 3 phase version found in Europe or countries which use 240 volts mains electric power as standard.
 The 83mm burrs are the largest commercially available conical burr set on the market today, but you won’t find a grinder smaller than the HG-1 that uses a burr set larger than ours.
 The 83mm set has the reputation of producing a grind unparalleled for espresso.
 Normally found in top tier commercial machines twice the size of ours, we’ve squeezed these burrs into an elegantly compact hand grinder that doesn’t take over your countertop.